 In June 2017, the Governmental Accounting Standards Board (GASB) issued Statement No. 87 "Leases".
-This statement, which is effective for reporting periods beginning after December 15, 2019, may have an effect on the District's financial reporting.
+This statement, which is effective for fiscal periods beginning after December 31, 2022, may have an effect on the District's financial reporting.

-In June 2018, the Governmental Accounting Standards Board (GASB) issued Statement No. 89, "Accounting for Interest Cost Incurred before the End of a Construction Period".
-This statement, which is effective for fiscal periods beginning after December 15, 2019, will not have any effect on the District's financial reporting.
+In June 2018, the Governmental Accounting Standards Board (GASB) issued Statement No. 89, "Accounting for Interest Cost Incurred Before the End of a Construction Period".
+This statement, which is effective for fiscal periods beginning after December 31, 2021, will not have any effect on the District's financial reporting.

-In August 2018, the Governmental Accounting Standards Board (GASB) issued Statement No. 90, "Majority Equity Interests - an amendment of GASB Statement No. 14 and No. 61".
-This statement, which is effective for fiscal period beginning after December 15, 2019, will not have any effect on the District's financial reporting.
+In May 2019, the Governmental Accounting Standards Board (GASB) issued Statement No. 91, "Conduit Debt Obligations".
+This statement is effective for fiscal periods beginning after December 31, 2022, will not have any effect on the District's financial reporting.